 There is a tendency to want to keep construction and building material after usage as they may come in handy in the future and cost quite a bit.
 Good options for not throwing them away would either be to put them to use by renting them out and making money off of them, or by recycling them.

 Thank you for reading our blog post.
 We hope you have learnt more about what to avoid placing in self-storage.
-If you have any questions or wish to contact us, visit our contact page or call us on 01865 744993.
+If you have any questions about our self-storage or our removals service then get in contact with us by visiting our contact page or call us on 01865 744993.